TristanVarewijck/bt-eindopdracht/README.md

 Here you can see the wireflow of this app wich represents the core functionality of this app.
 Below you can also see the layers my app is build out off with the core layer as most important.

+#### Core functionality

+The core functionality is adding pictures to an overview in addition you can delete the items you don’t want anymore.

 1. Wireflow <br>
    <img src="https://github.com/TristanVarewijck/bt-eindopdracht/blob/main/public/images/readme/coreFunction.png" alt="wireflow" width="600px"/>